wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

 ## Testing

 !!! info "Testing in your environment"
-    To test the **Brute force** trigger in your environment, in the trigger and the requests below, replace the domain and application to your own.
-The application should be registered in Wallarm and set to have the domain as its part as described in [Setting up applications](../../user-guides/settings/applications.md).
+    To test the **Brute force** trigger in your environment, in the trigger and the requests below, replace the domain with any public one (e.g. `example.com`).
+Set your own [application](../../user-guides/settings/applications.md) and link the domain to it.

 To test the trigger described in the [Configuring](#configuring) section: